jncraton/retrieval-augmented-generation/readme.md

 Retrieval Augmented Generation
 ==============================

 This programming exercise explores using [retrieval augmented generation](https://arxiv.org/abs/2005.11401) (RAG) to ground large language models to help generate factual responses and prevent hallucinations.
-This experiences is targeted toward folks who are extremely new to Python and programming and has two distinct learning objectives.
-After students complete this project, they will be able to:
+This experience is targeted toward learners who are new to Python programming and has two distinct learning objectives.
+After students complete this project, they should be able to:

 1. Use strings in Python as discussed in [PY4E Chapter 6](https://www.py4e.com/html3/06-strings)
 2. Describe the purpose of retrieval augmented generation for LLMs